-Since 1981, "Jubilee!" has dazzled visitors from all over the world.
-One of the Las Vegas Strip's longest-running productions, "Jubilee!" has proved to be more than just a topless show.
+Since 1981, Jubilee has dazzled visitors from all over the world with its elaborate costumes and sets, and beautiful showgirls.
+One of the Las Vegas Strip's longest-running productions, Jubilee has proven itself to be more than just a topless show.
 People also come to see the stunning costumes, remarkable headdresses and lively dance routines.

 Before heading backstage, the dancer gives a brief history of the show, including humorous personal experiences and funny mishaps that happen during a show (sometimes a dancer's heel can get stuck between elevator gaps on stage or a wig can be ripped off).

 Once inside the dressing room, the tour guide shows several of the legendary Bob Mackie-designed outfits.
 Even if you're not into shopping or flipping through style magazines, you'll develop a strong appreciation for fashion.
 Some of these bedazzled costumes, in beautiful colors including turquoise, emerald green and sparkling sapphire, can weigh as much as 35 pounds.
 During the tour, visitors can pick up a costume and get an idea of how much weight dancers carry on stage.

 The tour also includes a trip to the wardrobe crew room, where visitors can see the workers in action.
 This crew handles everything from laundry to costume maintenance, sequin stitching and alterations.
 Because fishnet stockings rip on a daily basis, the wardrobe team can spend as many as 13 hours a day mending them.